 Standard Chartered Dubai Marathon (January)

 Except perhaps for the Rugby Sevens, this is Dubai’s most anticipated annual sporting event.
-With three types of races, including a 3km fun run for beginners, a 10km and 50km marathon for 18-year-olds and over, the race draws thousands of participants and even more spectators every year.
-Expats should ready their running gear or dust off their supporters hats, and join in the fun.
+With three types of races, 2 miles (3km), 6 miles (10km) and 26 miles (42km), the race draws thousands of participants and even more spectators every year.
+Expats should ready their running gear or dust off their supporters' hats, and join in the fun.

 Dubai International Jazz Festival (February)